exogen/graphbrainz/schema.md

   # [Aliases](https://musicbrainz.org/doc/Aliases) are used to
   # store alternate names or misspellings.
   aliases: [Alias]

+  # The country with which an artist is primarily identified.
+It
+  # is often, but not always, its birth/formation country.
   country: String

   # The area with which an artist is primarily identified.
 It
   # is often, but not always, its birth/formation country.
   area: Area

+  # The area in which an artist began their career (or where
+  # were born, if the artist is a person).
   beginArea: Area

+  # The area in which an artist ended their career (or where
+  # they died, if the artist is a person).
   endArea: Area

   # The begin and end dates of the entity’s existence.
 Its exact
   # meaning depends on the type of entity.
   lifeSpan: LifeSpan

-  # Whether a person or character identifies as male, female or
+  # Whether a person or character identifies as male, female, or
   # neither.
 Groups do not have genders.
   gender: String